Iceland's Only Michelin Star Restaurant Loses Michelin Star Two Years Later - The Reykjavik Grapevine

 There is still reason to celebrate, though, as the dining spot SKÁL! has received the Bib Gourmand award, an accolade that the Michelin guide defines as indicating that the restaurant in question has “good quality” and “good value cooking”.

 Sümac, Nostra, ÓX, VOX and Moss also received the “The Plate” award for “fresh ingredients, carefully prepared: a good meal.”
-They join Matur og Drykkur, Grillið and Grillið in the guide.
+They join Matur og Drykkur and Grillið in the guide.

 The Nordic countries, generally speaking, are home to a number of Michelin-rated restaurants.
 Three restaurants have the maximum three stars; ten restaurants have two stars; 51 restaurants have one star, and 34 restaurants have the Bib Gourmand award.